nandorojo/expo-firestore-offline-persistence/README.md

 ## Why?

-Firebase/Firestore peristence doesn't currently work in Expo apps, unless you detach and use `react-native-firebase`.
+Firebase/Firestore offline persistence doesn't currently work in Expo apps, unless you detach and use `react-native-firebase`.

 This library lets you use Firestore without detaching from Expo, by polyfilling the Firestore JS SDK.